kingdonb/stats-tracker-ghcr/README.md

 by default for the `deploy` target, triggered manually (or can be reconfigured to build on your preferred `deploy` branch or with any tag-based trigger.)

+Typically, you'll only build `deploy` from the cache: `gem-cache`.
+That's why this one is the default.

+But in the beginning, when your `ghcr.io` repo is new and caches are all empty, you'll need to build a base image at least once.
+(Then populate the gems layers on top of it, finally consolidating the runtime dependencies away from all the build artifacts that need not be copied forward into the deploy image...)

+For anyone who has taken containers to production, this should be a somewhat familiar idea!
+And along with that, the idea that we shouldn't want to rebuild unnecessarily any things which have not changed, we use this multi-stage setup.

 The `stat.wasm` is built into the `base` image so it is not rebuilt every time.
 This decision may need to be revisited later, but for now we don't expect our `stat.wasm` file to need changes very often, and it requires a lot of setup to